 In the first instance we would ask schools to keep children and young people on roll if they are subject to a Care Plan or Children in care (CiN) plan until a discussion has taken place with the Elective home education (EHE) Officer.

-Please refer to the School admissions privacy notice which also refers to Elective Home Education.
+Please refer to the Education Support Service including school admissions privacy notice which also refers to Elective Home Education.